 The first step in choosing a major is to understand who you are, and be confident in identifying your values, skills, interests and motivations.

 A major is a concentration of courses focused on a specific academic discipline or field.
 Your major will allow you take courses in an academic area of interest, help you to gain knowledge around the discipline, and foster skills that you may then apply towards internships and post-Brandeis plans.
-There does not have to be and often will not be a direct, linear relationship between your major and your post-Brandeis plans.
-You may alternatively decide to minor in an area of study that will allow you to focus your academic work in a particular discipline, though less rigorously than a major.
+There is not often linear link between your major and your post-Brandeis plans.
+Majors do not equal careers, in fact majors are just one piece of your career.

 Faculty think discipline, employers think skills.
-From a career development perspective, you will develop a specific set of skills and knowledge areas through your major.
+You will develop a specific set of skills and knowledge areas through your major.
 For example, an East Asian Studies major will develop critical thinking, writing, speaking and social perceptiveness skills; a neuroscience major will develop laboratory, complex problem solving, data analysis and inductive reasoning skills.
 These abilities, in conjunction with the skills you develop in your other courses, activities, internships and roles, will be useful in your decision making process as you consider internships, jobs and graduate programs.
 Learn what skills and knowledge areas are developed in each major, and how Brandeis alumni have gone on to apply those skills through Hiatt’s major pages.

-- Did you reflect on your strengths, skills, interests, and values?
+- Reflect on your strengths, skills, interests, and values

 - Are there specific extra curricular activities that you enjoy and seem to always join?